rensjaspers/ngx-data-loader/projects/ngx-data-loader/README.md

 ## Description

-The `NgxDataLoaderComponent` lets you load any kind of async data without having to spend much time on common stuff like error handling, cancel/reload strategies and template display logic.
+The `NgxDataLoaderComponent` lets you load any kind of async data without having to spend time on common stuff like error handling, cancel/reload strategies and template display logic.

 You only need to provide a `getDataFn` that returns an `Observable` of the data.
 You can optionally provide an `ng-template` for each of the loading states.